Skip to main content

 What kinds of institutions does the Postsecondary Commission accredit?

-Is the Postsecondary Commission a federally recognized accreditor?
+Is PSC a federally recognized accreditor?

 Why does PSC prioritize economic mobility outcomes?